Nonimmigrant Workers Warned To Avoid Travel Amid New U.S. Rules

 In a rapidly shifting policy landscape, travel has become riskier for H‑1B, L‑1 and dependent visa holders, prompting some immigration lawyers to urge clients to avoid nonessential trips that could lead to prolonged consular delays.

-Separately, a September 19, 2025 presidential proclamation tightened entry rules for new H‑1B cases by requiring a $100,000 payment applies to new H‑1B petitions filed on or after September 21, 2025.
+Separately, a September 19, 2025, presidential proclamation tightened entry rules for new H‑1B cases by requiring a $100,000 payment for new H‑1B petitions filed on or after September 21, 2025.
 The proclamation states that previously issued visas are not revoked by this action.
 Existing visas are not revoked under these proclamations, though travelers should verify their specific situation before departing.

 Why This Matters Now